 Construction accidents caused by a third party are subject to additional financial recovery over and above whatever workers’ compensation you may be eligible to receive.
-The Law Office of Aiken & Aiken investigates the scene of an accident, takes photos, interviews witnesses, and consults with medical professionals to determine the cause and scope of your injuries.
+Aiken and Aiken P.C.
+Personal Injury Attorneys investigates the scene of an accident, takes photos, interviews witnesses, and consults with medical professionals to determine the cause and scope of your injuries.
 Even if you are employed without a written contract your employer can be held liable for injuries you sustain on the job site – regardless of whether or not you are officially a citizen of the United States.
 If you are not on the payroll and are not covered under worker’s compensation, we can still hold your employer financially responsible for your injuries.

 To schedule a free consultation and discuss the particulars of your case, contact a Massachusetts construction accident lawyer at Aiken & Aiken.